RocheLuo/entertainment_center/README.md

 To view the default favorite movies website in your browser:

-1. download the [project's files](https://github.com/ahmadnagib/entertainment_center) and put them together in one folder.
+1. Download the [project's files](https://github.com/ahmadnagib/entertainment_center) and put them together in one folder.
 2. Make sure that Python 2.x is added to your Windows environment variables.
 3. Open the command line and navigate to the folder's path.
 4. Run the command: